 1.)
 Pick a suitcase that makes you happy

 Marie’s method for tidying involves finding items that spark joy for their owners.
 In that same vein, you’ll want to travel more and look forward to packing if you pick a suitcase that makes you feel happy when you see it and use it.
 You’ll want something beautiful, but also functional and sturdy so you can enjoy it for years to come.
+It can even serve you well in the future to find a suitcase that complies with most carry-on restrictions.
+You’ll save yourself the extra check-in fees.

 2.)
 Plan before you pack